kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 **Step 1: Get connection information for your NFS server**

 Make sure your NFS server is accessible from your Kubernetes cluster and get the information you need to connect to it.
-At a minimum you will need its hostname.
+At a minimum you will need its hostname and exported share path.

 **Step 2: Add the base resource**

 Create a `kustomization.yaml` file in a directory of your choice, and add the [deploy](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner/tree/master/deploy) directory as a resource.
-This will use the kustomization file within that folder as our base.
+This will use the kustomization file within that directory as our base.

 ```yaml
 namespace: nfs-provisioner